 Patients with a similar pain problem, but who have little or no abnormalities on blood tests and standard scans (including MRCP), are categorized as having SOD Type III.
 The episodes of pain are assumed due to intermittent spasm of the sphincter.
 It is very difficult to effectively evaluate and manage patients with Type III SOD.
 Some physicians are skeptical of its existence, or assume that it is a part of a broader problem of a functional digestive disturbance such as irritable bowel syndrome.

 Because of the risks of ERCP, patients with suspected SOD III are usually advised to try medical treatments first.
 Some respond to the use of antispasmodic drugs and/or antidepressants that may help decrease pain.
 There have been studies of other medical therapies, such as calcium channel blocking drugs.
 Despite a few encouraging reports, these methods have not proven to be effective generally, and are not widely used.

 Patients who fail these approaches (at least those with severe symptoms) are usually advised to see specialists at referral centers.
 Further evaluation may involve additional or more specialized tests to help guide treatment options.

 The uncertainties in how best to diagnose and to treat “suspected” sphincter of Oddi dysfunction (and the risks involved) mandate further scientific investigation.
 The National Institutes of Health has recently funded an important study called “EPISOD” in 6 major Gastroenterology centers in USA.

-Additional details are available at this NIH webpage.
+Study results are available at this NIH webpage.